Advertisement

 Malaysia/Singapore

-In major cities in Malaysia and , you are spoilt for choice at the large chain supermarkets (such as Cold Storage and I Setan) with many familiar products imported from , the UK or the US.
+In major cities in and , you are spoilt for choice at the large chain supermarkets (such as Cold Storage and I Setan) with many familiar products imported from , the UK or the US.

 Great items to grab when you travel are vegan cereals (great if your hotel or hostel doesn’t provide breakfast), crackers and biscuits, chips and snack bars.
 Not ideal health-wise but a great option if you are on the go or want some snacks to bring on a day trip, or travelling on a long bus or train trip.

 Little India is the area to go if you are looking for Indian.
-There is a Little India in both and in Malaysia, as well as one in Singapore.
+There is a Little India in both and Penang in Malaysia, as well as one in Singapore.
 As mentioned in the India section (just below in this post), you can find a huge range of vegan traditional Indian meals and snacks at incredibly affordable prices.

 little india singapore